Written Notices From Your Landlord

 - The landlord has not previously given you a 30- or 60-day notice.

-The law does not require landlords to give you a reason why they want you to move out, unless you live in a city with rent control.
-Not all cities are under rent control.
-If you live in a city with rent control, you can call the rent control board at the following numbers:
+The law does not require landlords to give you a reason why they want you to move out, unless you live in a city with rent stabilization.
+Not all cities are under rent stabilization.
+If you live in a city or unincorporated area with rent stabilization, you can call the rent stabilization board at the following numbers: